 Decaffeinated Kauai Coffee

 At Kauai Coffee, we promise to deliver high-quality, 100% Hawaiian coffee from our family to yours no matter how much caffeine you like to intake.
-That’s why we only use the Swiss Water process to decaffeinate our 100% Kauai Coffee.
-Our Swiss Water decaffeinated coffee is guaranteed to be at least 99.7% caffeine-free and is available as whole bean Estate Reserve, ground 100% Kauai Coffee and flavored grounds including Vanilla Macadamia Nut and Coconut Caramel Crunch.
-We use the Swiss Water process on our selection of Half-Caffeinated coffees as well.
+That’s why we only use the Swiss Water® process to decaffeinate our 100% Kauai Coffee.
+Our Swiss Water® decaffeinated coffee is guaranteed to be at least 99.9% caffeine-free and is available as whole bean Estate Reserve, ground 100% Kauai Coffee and flavored grounds including Vanilla Macadamia Nut and Coconut Caramel Crunch.
+We use the Swiss Water® process on our selection of half-caffeinated coffees as well.

-Buy Decaf Kauai Coffee or look for the Swiss Water logo on your favorite bean to ensure you’re buying decaffeinated coffee without added chemical solvents.
-Shop for decaf Kauai Coffee online, at the Kauai Coffee Visitors Center in Kalaheo, or our new retail location, Kauai Coffee 2, at the Coconut Marketplace in Kapaa, HI.
+Buy Decaf Kauai Coffee or look for the Swiss Water® logo on your favorite bean to ensure you’re buying decaffeinated coffee without added solvents.
+Shop for our Swiss Water processed decaf online now or at the Kauai Coffee Visitors Center in Kalaheo.
 Tell us your favorite way to enjoy your decaf Kauai Coffee, mention @kauaicoffeeco or hashtag #kauaicoffee on Facebook or Instagram.